tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 At cycle start:
 - All engine parameters are frozen
-- AI control cannot reconfigure settings
+- No configuration changes are permitted
-- Administrative roles cannot alter execution parameters
+- No automated or administrative process may alter execution settings

-This immutability ensures that:
+This immutability ensures deterministic accounting, auditability, and non-discretionary settlement.
-- Strategies operate under known conditions
-- Accounting remains deterministic
-- Settlement outcomes are non-discretionary

 ---

-### 9.5 Safety Constraints & Fallbacks
+### 9.5 Safety Constraints & Fallback Behavior

-All configurations, whether manual or AI-generated, are subject to protocol-enforced safety constraints, including:
+All configurations are subject to protocol-enforced safety constraints, including:
-- Maximum allocation limits
+- Maximum capital allocation limits
-- Engine-specific risk caps
+- Engine-specific risk boundaries
-- Capital exposure boundaries
+- Exposure caps

-If an engine cannot operate safely within its configured parameters, execution halts for that engine and capital remains idle or is returned to a base asset within the vault.
+If a strategy engine cannot operate safely within its authorized parameters, execution halts for that engine and capital remains idle or reverts to base assets within the vault.

 ---

-### 9.6 AI Limitations & Transparency

-The AI system:
-- Does not guarantee profit
-- Does not predict markets
-- Does not adjust strategies mid-cycle
-- Does not influence settlement outcomes

-Its role is limited to pre-cycle configuration using predefined rules and historical context.
-All AI decisions are subject to the same constraints as manual configurations and are fully subordinate to protocol logic.

----

-### 9.7 Accountability
+### 9.6 Accountability

-All configuration decisions ultimately remain the responsibility of the user.
-YieldLoop provides tools for configuration and automation but does not assume fiduciary responsibility for outcomes.
+All configuration decisions remain the responsibility of the user.

-The protocol’s obligation is limited to executing authorized strategies, verifying results, and settling outcomes according to predefined rules.
+YieldLoop provides execution and settlement infrastructure only and does not assume fiduciary responsibility, advisory duty, or managerial control over user capital.

 ## 10. Cycle-Based Execution Model